nexuma/pressxtocat/README.md

 The facts may be a bit weird, not accurate, full of spelling errors or just not as good as they used to be in Ginger versions.
 I will try to find a better API or just to get better results.
 I already need to filter out a lot of none-facts and weird strings.
 Maybe I'll just create a database of accurate good facts myself.

 ![alt text](https://github.com/nexuma/pressxtocat/blob/main/logo.png?raw=true)
+## Usage

+- The slider will dictate how much time the fact will stay on the clipboard
+- The activate button starts copying the facts to the clipboard
+- The refresh button fetches other facts from the API, the program has 100 facts before filtering them (there is a lot of garbage to clear) the amount varies but generally between 100 and 70.
+Anyway as soon as you get tired of them just hit refresh or restart the program. (this can take up to 5 seconds depending on your internet)
+- You can change the theme of the app between light and dark, however the app does not remember you settings yet.
+The default is system.
 ## Installation
 Download .exe from [releases](https://github.com/nexuma/pressxtocat/releases/tag/stable) or "build" the app manually.
 There is currently no executable for MacOS or Linux.
 You will have to make it yourself using pyinstaller or just run the script for now.